-Furthermore, since Elliott's inception, Elliott's mandate has been to produce strong returns for its investors by finding situations in which its efforts, independent of market factors, can produce positive returns.
-By adopting appropriate hedging strategies for its positions, the Firm seeks to avoid circumstances where broader macro-economic factors (which may include climate-related risks), could have a negative impact on the value of the positions taken for the Elliott funds.
+During the relevant reporting period, Elliott continued to apply its mandate to produce strong returns for its investors by finding situations in which its efforts, independent of market factors, can produce positive returns.
+By adopting appropriate hedging strategies for its positions, the Firm continued successfully to avoid circumstances where broader macroeconomic factors (which may include climate-related risks), could have a negative impact on the value of the positions taken for the Elliott funds.
 As a result, external market conditions such as price volatility, regulatory changes, increased costs from carbon taxes or environmental levies and unfavourable financial conditions resulting from climate risks (which are usually considered over a medium to long period of time and typically of impact to the whole market or a particular market sector) are less likely to have a material impact on the value of the Elliott funds' positions.